Safer skincare for teens is a most frequently asked question! I know this is going to get long winded, so here’s what you’ll find in this post:

 Teen Kit 2 – Skincare for Teens

-- For acne, use the Charcoal Balancing Mask weekly or spot treat as needed.
+- Additional acne treatments, use the Charcoal Balancing Mask weekly or spot treat as needed.
 Leave it on the spot overnight or used as a mask until it dries (5-10 minutes).
 Apply to clean skin (to make sure dirt isn’t put into the pores when they open) and then tone and moisturize after when skin is primed to take in nourishment.
 This mask has amazing results: 94% said mask absorbed excess oil; 87% said mask detoxified pores and purified skin; 87% said mask helped clarify complexion; 84% said mask made skin look clearer and more even-toned.
+The Countercontrol SOS Acne Spot Treatment is also excellent if you can catch a blemish as it is surfacing.

 Teen Kit 3 – Cleaner Cosmetics

 I outline my favorite products for teens and how to use them below.
-Alternatively, the Flawless in 5 (5 minute face set) is a great all-in-one solution to replacing cosmetics and is discounted when bought together, all products included (Tint Skin, Concealer Pen, Blush/Bronzer, Eyebrow Pencil, Mascara, and Gloss) are customizable to the color selections you’d like.
+Alternatively, the Flawless in 5 (5 minute face set) is a great all-in-one solution to replacing cosmetics and is discounted when bought together, all products included (Dew or Twin Skin, Creamy Concealer, Blush/Bronzer, Eyebrow Gel or Pencil, Think Big Mascara, and Gloss) are customizable to the color selections you’d like.

 - Follow the Defunk and Skincare routine outlined above.

-- Apply Base after moisturizing, either Dew Skin or Tint Skin.
+- Flawless in Five, includes Dew Skin or Skin Twin.
 Dew Skin is my preference for teens because it contains natural zinc-based SPF that also helps reduce dry skin, inflammation, and acne.
 Dew Skin is a tinted moisturizer, so it’ll give extra moisture while also giving a dewy-glow (this product won Allure Magazine’s Best Of).
-Alternatively for more coverage Tint Skin is a true foundation; if going for this option I’d recommend the Flawless in 5 set.
-My recommendations are more for teens just starting to use make-up.
+Instead of Skin Twin for more coverage, FiF includes beloved Creamy Concealer, as well as brow gel or pencil, blush, mascara and gloss – a perfect simple makeup look (it’s what I use)!

 - Apply Eye Make-up: Pencils.
 Gone are the days of thin eyebrows!
 Brows are the new black, friends.
 And frankly, I’d much rather a teen put a sharp object on their brow instead of the edge of their eye, but either way carefully apply either or both to your desired affect.
-Beautycounter has both Color Outline Eye Pencil (eyeliner) as well as Color Define Brow Pencil (eyebrow).
+Beautycounter has both Color Outline Eye Pencil (eyeliner) as well as Color Define Brow Pencil (eyebrow) as well as my favorite the Brilliant Brow Gel.
 The pencils each have a tool at the other end to help with application and use.

 - Finish with Gloss.
-From a dark and lovely Fig to the bare nude, Buff, Beautycounter’s Lip Glosses are one of my favorite of their products.
-They deliver a sublte shine without stickiness and wear off evenly.
+From a dark and lovely Mulberry to the bare nude, Bare Shimmer, Beautycounter’s Lip Glosses are one of my favorite products.
+They deliver a subtle shine without stickiness and wear off evenly.
 They make them with nourishing ingredients that will moisturize the lips and do not contain any nasty chemicals you wouldn’t want to consume when wearing, since women eat up to one pound of what they put on their lips per year!
+Ooh, teens also love The Jellies!

 I hope this was helpful.
 If you have questions, ask away!
 Team Healthy Inside & Out also offers skin consultations (no purchase necessary).
 I probably know someone local to you that can let you touch and try these products personally – comment or e-mail me so I can help!